AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/dynamic-media/video.md

    if the directory panel is not visible, you may need to select the >> icon to the left of the Home tab.

-1. On the lower-right panel, in the Properties tab, double-tap `thumbnailtime`.
+1. On the lower-right panel, in the Properties tab, double-select `thumbnailtime`.
 1. In the Edit thumbnailtime dialog box, use the text fields to enter interval values as percentages.

     * Select the plus sign (+) icon to add one or more interval value fields.
 You may need to scroll to the bottom of the dialog box to see the icon.